 Figure 22.
-Aligning the screw holes on base cover with screw holes on palm-rest and keyboard assembly and replacing the screws i NOTE: If you have disconnected the battery cable, ensure to connect the battery cable to the battery cable connector (PBATT1) on the system board.
+Aligning the screw holes on base cover with screw holes on palm-rest and keyboard assembly i NOTE: If you have disconnected the battery cable, ensure to connect the battery cable to the battery cable connector (PBATT1) on the system board.